armakuni/fidelity-docker-workshop/exercise-3/README.md

 You can refer to an example in `exercise-3/.dockerignore`

 The various configuration options can be refereed to in the [docker docs](https://docs.docker.com/engine/reference/builder/#dockerignore-file).

-## WORKDIR Command

-This dockerfile command is to aid in clarity and reliability.
-You should always use absolute paths for your `WORKDIR`, instead of inlined instruction which are not as readable.

 ## ENV Usage